This post about the celiac disease diet contains affiliate links.

 What About Gluten-Free Packaged Food?

 You may have noticed that I didn’t list gluten-free packaged food as foods safe for those on the celiac disease diet.
 However, gluten-free packaged foods are, of course, gluten-free, and they have their place in a celiac’s diet.
-I enjoy gluten-free crackers, baking mixes and snack foods like the rest of you, but I do try to limit my packaged food exposure as much as possible.
+I enjoy gluten-free crackers, gluten-free breadcrumbs, gluten-free baking mixes and gluten-free snack foods like the rest of you, but I do try to limit my packaged food exposure as much as possible.
 Packaged foods are notorious for having excessive flours, starches, sugars and artificial ingredients – all that can sabotage a celiac’s already compromised health.

 If you’re new to celiac disease and want to try new gluten-free foods without wasting a lot of money, I encourage you to sign up for the gluten-free Urthbox subscription.
 Urthbox will send you a box of gluten-free goodies each month so you can explore different brands and learn about new gluten-free packaged foods.
 I encourage you to read my review of Urthbox … and if you want to sign-up, click here for a $10 off coupon in your shopping cart.

-What Happens If a Celiac Eats Gluten?
+What Happens If Some with Celiac Disease Eats Gluten?

 Healing Foods Perfect for the Celiac Disease Diet